75devs/75devs/README.md

 **Contributors building in Web3.**
 <p>A curated list of active contributors who are collectively shaping the future landscape of decentralized applications and innovative blockchain solutions.</p>

-<p>Include a wallet that you're willing to share publicly and can recieve airdrops</p>
+<p>Include a wallet that you're willing to share publicly and can receive airdrops</p>

 Github | Twitter | Wallet Address | Languages | Available for Hire
 --- | --- | --- | --- | ---